ossf/scorecard/README.md

 ## Overview

-### What is Scorecards?
+### What is Scorecard?
-We created Scorecards to help open source maintainers improve their security best practices and to help open source consumers judge whether their dependencies are safe.
+We created Scorecard to help open source maintainers improve their security best practices and to help open source consumers judge whether their dependencies are safe.

-Scorecards is an automated tool that assesses a number of important heuristics [("checks")](#scorecard-checks) associated with software security and assigns each check a score of 0-10.
+Scorecard is an automated tool that assesses a number of important heuristics [("checks")](#scorecard-checks) associated with software security and assigns each check a score of 0-10.
 You can use these scores to understand specific areas to improve in order to strengthen the security posture of your project.